Best Practices for Designing Your Moodle Course

 A course map is a document that can be very helpful in planning the structure of your course before you start to organize it in Moodle.
 A course map helps you ensure alignment among critical components of your course.

-A course map helps you align the major components of your course: course learning objectives, module learning objectives, instructional materials and learning activities, and assessments.
+A representation of a course map, showing how it helps you align the major components of your course: course learning objectives, module learning objectives, instructional materials and learning activities, and assessments.

 • Course learning objectives: What will students be able to do by the end of the course?